robvanderleek/octoherd-actions/README.md

 Proof-of-concept repo for running [Octoherd scripts](https://github.com/octoherd/octoherd) with GitHub Actions.

-## Generic Octoherd workflow
+## Generic Octoherd workflow for workflow dispatch events

-The workflow file [`octoherd.yml`](https://github.com/robvanderleek/octoherd-actions/blob/main/.github/workflows/octoherd.yml) in this repo can be used to run arbitrary Octoherd scripts.
+The workflow file [`octoherd.yml`](https://github.com/robvanderleek/octoherd-actions/blob/main/.github/workflows/octoherd-workflow-dispatch.yml) in this repo can be used to run arbitrary Octoherd scripts on workflow dispatch events.

 The workflow can be started from the GitHub web UI or the [GitHub CLI](https://cli.github.com/):